4point/rails4-template/README.md

 # Rails4 Template

-pct's rails4 template, modified from ihower's and other resources.
+4point's rails4 template, modified from ihower's and other resources.

 ## NOTICE
 This repo could not be used NOW, because too many gems did not support rails4 yet.